 So it goes with mastermind groups and consulting clients.

 There’s a TON of mastermind groups.
 One every corner.
-In fact if you go to 7-11 and pick up some milk this afternoon, chances are the clerk will ask you if you’d like to join a Mastermind for 7-11 customers.
+In fact if you go to 7-11 and pick up some milk this afternoon, chances are the clerk will ask you if you’d like to join a Mastermind for 7-11 banana buyers.

 A whole bunch of mastermind groups are free.
 If you’re the type of person who belongs in Perry Marshall Roundtable 2.0, you’ve probably been invited to at least three.

 But you still get what you pay for.

 My students have built fortunes collectively worth billions.
 I knew Clate Mask and Scott Martineau, founders of InfusionSoft, when they were “guys in office, will write software for food.”
 They learned what Autoresponders were from me.

 In 2010, I ate lunch in a food court with Nigel Eccles and his wife Leslie in London.
 The membership site I helped them with was FanDuel, the fantasy football company which is now worth hundreds of millions of dollars.

 In 2017, Ed Harycki sold his company Swift Capital to PayPal for an undisclosed but very large sum of money – I’m guessing nine figures.